utkarsh-naik10/SQL_PROJECTS/3.AdventureWorks/4.Trends_&_Growth/Readme.md

 # AdventureWorks - Trends & Growth

 This folder is part of the **SQL PROJECT → AdventureWorks** series.
-It focuses on analyzing sales trends, revenue growth patterns, and customer retention behavior over multiple years.
+It focuses on analyzing long-term sales trends, yearly growth patterns, product performance shifts, and quarterly customer retention.
-Each query highlights how sales performance evolved and which products or customers contributed most to growth.
+All queries were executed directly in **SQL Server Management Studio (SSMS)**, and snapshots were taken from the SSMS results window.

 ---